-Attachments must be submitted in Adobe Acrobat PDF format to maintain format integrity.
+Attachments should be submitted in Adobe Acrobat PDF, text document, excel or word format to maintain format integrity.
 Please submit the required documents as described below.
 Follow the instructions found on the Grants.gov web site for application submission into the Grants.gov system.
-All required forms that do not have specific placeholders in the Mandatory Document box must be submitted in the Optional Form box as Other Attachments and labeled with the document name: i.e budget narrative, project description, milestone chart etc. For a collaborative application: The SF424's of the additional institutions should be uploaded separately and labeled using the name of the institution/SF424 and then submitted in the Optional Form box as Other Attachments.
-Combine all of the remaining required documents for the individual institution into one PDF file and submit the file labeled with the name of the institution.
+All required forms that do not have specific placeholders in the Mandatory Document box must be submitted in the Optional Form box as Other Attachments and labeled with the document name: i.e. budget narrative, project description, milestone chart etc. For a collaborative application: The documents for each additional institution should be combined into one file.
+The lead institution should label the file with the name of the institution and upload the file into the Optional Form box as Other Attachments.
 Repeat this procedure for each collaborating institution.